 - Waiting Too Long: While the lack of a body allows for flexibility, waiting more than 6 months to hold a service can result in lower turnout and a loss of community momentum.

 - Suppressing Grief: A common misconception is that a "Celebration of Life" must be 100% happy.
-Experts warn that suppressing tears can hinder the healing process.
+Grief specialists generally caution that suppressing tears can hinder the healing process.
 It is vital to acknowledge the pain of the loss even amidst the celebration.

 - Doing It Alone: Planning a celebration of life is essentially planning a large-scale event during a time of trauma.
 Outsource tasks to friends or hire a professional to manage the logistics.